 Obscuration of all or a portion may indicate pleural effusion or consolidation.

-Look for free air under diaphragm on upright projections.
+Figure 23.
+Free Air Under Diaphragm = Yellow.
+Always important to look for free air under diaphragm on upright

 E – Effusion